silviazia/JPMorgan---FinTech-Unit-1-Case-Study/README.md

 * Morgan had many partners over the years, such as George W. Perkins – an American politician and businessman - but he always remained firmly in charge.
 * J.P.
 Morgan Canada (a part of J.P.
 Morgan Chase & Co) began its journey in late 90’s by establishing its first representative office in Toronto in 1965.
 * It is one of the first foreign banks established in Canada after changes to the Bank Act in 1981.

-### **Business Activities**
 * J.P.
 Morgan is a global leader in financial services.
-* In more than 100 countries,  It offers solutions to the world's most important corporations, governments and institutions in more than 100 countries.
-As announced in early 2018, JPMorgan Chase will deploy $1.75 billion in philanthropic capital around the world by 2023.
-We also lead volunteer service activities for employees in local communities by utilizing our many resources, including those that stem from access to capital, economies of scale, global reach and expertise.
+* In more than 100 countries,  it offers solutions to the world's influential corporations, governments and financial institutions.
+* In early 2018, the announcement was made that JPMorgan Chase will deploy $1.75 billion in philanthropic capital around the world by 2023.

+### **Business Activities**
+*